wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 Learning about how JSX works is outside the scope of this lesson, but you can learn more about JSX on the [React](https://react.dev/learn/writing-markup-with-jsx) website.

 At this stage, what's important is to note that the code returned by the `Edit` component is wrapped in a single container element.
 This is the parent container of this component, and any React component must only return a single parent container.
 This means you can't return, for example, two `<p>` tags, or a `<p>` tag and a `<div>` tag, without ensuring they are inside one parent container.

+Depending on your code editor, if you do this, you might see all kinds of red warnings.

 The second thing to note is the use of the `useBlockProps` function.
 This is a special function known as a [React hook](https://react.dev/reference/react/hooks) that is used to fetch the block's attributes.